OpenDSU/docssite/index.md

     }

     .prev {
-        left: 0; /* Adjusted to move near the videos */ }
+        left: 10px; /* Adjusted to move near the videos with some spacing */ }

     .next {
-        right: 0; /* Adjusted to move near the videos */ }
+        right: 10px; /* Adjusted to move near the videos with some spacing */ }

+    .prev:hover,
-    .prev:hover, .next:hover {
+    .next:hover {
         background-color: rgba(128, 0, 128, 0.5);
     }
 </style>